 As any wine retailer knows, there is a crazy notion in the average wine consumer’s mind that Dry = Good and Sophisticated, while Sweet = Bad and Unsophisticated.
 These same wine retailers have more than a few bald patches from continually pulling out their hair over conversations with their customers about this mistruth.
 UGH!!!!

 FYI: Sweet = Sweet and Dry = Dry, nothing more.
 There are bad dry wines and bad sweet wines, but in no way is quality related to the level of sweetness.

 Brut Nature doesn’t have any dosage added.
 Therefore, it has 0 grams of sugar and is often times enamel stripping dry, and with an acidity that can give battery acid a run for its money.
-Now, I’m not saying that they are bad, but I am saying that they are often times not good.
+Now, I’m not saying that they are bad, but I am saying that they are oftentimes not good.
 Personally, I need a few grams of sugar added to wine.
 In fact, most wineries can’t export their Brut Natures, because non-Spaniards can’t handle it.
 The reason for this is balance.
-Balance in a wine is the idea that all components, such as the fruit, sugars and acid found in wine work together to create a harmony or accord among themselves.
-Therefore, while sugars are not only often times necessary to determine sweetness levels, but often are needed to soften the strong acidity that are often found in your glass.
-This can be done with, and is perceptible at levels as low as a few grams per bottle.
+Balance in a wine is the idea that all components, such as the fruit, sugars, and acid found in wine work together to create a harmony or accord among themselves.
+Therefore, while sugars are not only oftentimes necessary to determine sweetness levels, but often are needed to soften the strong acidity that is often found in your glass.
+This can be done with and is perceptible at levels as low as a few grams per bottle.